 4. Patient’s Comfort Level

-- Nervous patients may need breaks, extending how long it takes to get braces on.
+- Anxious patients may require periodic breaks, so it can take longer to get braces on.

 What Happens After Getting Braces On?